 In class A, 80% is recommended and is pretty much the average.
 For cathode-biased amps, they take care of the adjustment themselves.
 Unless you are designing an amp.
 In this case, the setting is 95%.

 Just be sure to stay within the maximum ratings.
 And always use a meter to measure the bias point so that you don’t cause any damage to your tubes.

 Learn more about the 5881 vs 6L6 here!

 While we have been touching on the 6L6GC, which is rated for 30 watts, other models are lower.

 The 6L6, 6L6G, and 6L6GB, are rated at 19 watts and so the bias setting will be different.
 The equation for this is watts/plate voltage x dissipation.
-For example, if the amp was designed to use a 450 plate voltage, a 60% dissipation would require a bias setting of .025mA.
+For example, if the amp was designed to use a 450 plate voltage.
+Then a 60% dissipation would need a bias setting of .025mA.

 Do you need to bias 6L6 tubes?